 Identity Provider (IdP) refers to a system that creates and manages identity information for principals while providing authentication services to relying party applications within a federation or distributed network.
 An identity provider offers user authentication as a service.
 Common Identity Providers include Azure Active Directory (Azure AD), OneLogin, Ping Idenity (PingFederate/ PingAccess), G Suite (Google), Okta, and ADFS.

 Our general process for implementing SSO is as follows:

 - You will use our production environment metadata information to set up the configuration on your side using EmployeeID, Username, or Email Address as the NameID.
 (This is a unique identifier that each user has.
 This will be passed to QW behind the scenes.
 It is used to verify that a user is active and authorized on your side.
 We prefer EmployeeID since those rarely change.)

-- If there are any issues or errors, please take a screenshot of the error message (include the URL in the screenshot and note the date and time you received the message, so we can look in the logs to see if the issue in the configuration is on our side or yours.)
-Note: If there are issues that are too challenging to solve over email, we can set up a screen sharing meeting to troubleshoot.
+- Test the configuration.
+If there are any issues or errors, please take a screenshot of the error message that you see (include the URL in the screenshot and note the date and time you received the message) and send it to your Quantum Workplace contact.
+We will check our logs to see if the issue in the configuration is on our side or yours.

 The configurations on the QW side are stored as data, so there are no release schedules or restrictions that QW needs to adhere with in order to roll out SSO implementations.